Your fertility plan should be too.

 In the past, embryos were often transferred on day 2 or 3 of their development.
-With improved culture techniques, embryos are now transferred at the blastocyst stage, which they may reach on day 5, 6 or 7.
+With improved culture techniques, embryos are now transferred at the blastocyst stage, which they may reach on days 5, 6, or 7.

 In the early days of IVF, it was common practice to transfer multiple embryos.
-As success rates have increased and our understanding of the risks of a multiple pregnancy (twins, triplets or more) has improved, the infertility field is moving to single embryo transfer.
+As success rates have increased and our understanding of the risks of multiple pregnancies (twins, triplets or more) has improved, the infertility field is moving to single embryo transfer.
 The American Society for Reproductive Medicine (ASRM) has established that the goal of assisted reproductive technology is a healthy single pregnancy.

 We often recommend elective single embryo transfer (eSET) during IVF so the patient(s) can voluntarily transfer only a single embryo.
-This reduces the risk of multiple birth pregnancies, which can have negative health effects on the individual carrying the pregnancy, the babies and the entire family unit.
+This reduces the risk of multiple birth pregnancies, which can have negative health effects on the individual carrying the pregnancy, the babies, and the entire family unit.